 According to Fisherman’s Friend’s FAQs however, all their cough drops are suitable for both vegans and vegetarians, which means they almost certainly use a plant-based magnesium stearate.

-If you want to be 100% sure, just stick to the original flavor, but I’d feel fine with any personally.
+If you want to be 100% sure, just stick to the original flavor, which is easy to find (here’s a link to it on Amazon), but I’d feel fine with any personally.

 Are Luden’s Throat Drops Vegan?